iiasa/Condor_run_R/configuring.md

 It is therefore important to configure a good estimate.
 When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`, the submit script will analyse the `.log` files of the jobs after they complete and produce a warning when the `REQUEST_MEMORY` estimate is significantly wrong.
 Use this warning to imrpove the estimate.

-### REQUEST_CPUS
-Number of hardware threads to reserve for each job.
-Set this to at least 1.
-If you know that your job involves considerable multiprocessing, set this value to an estimate of the average number of in-use threads.

 ### WAIT_FOR_RUN_COMPLETION
 If `TRUE`, wait for the run to complete while displaying monitoring information and, on completion, check the presence of output files and prune empty log files.
 When submitting a GAMS job through `Condor_run.R`, also perform a merge of the GDX ouput when [`MERGE_GDX_OUTPUT`](#merge_gdx_output)`= TRUE`.